AkshayPalkar30/Parent-to-Child-Table-Data-Fetch/README.md

-// Parent Form data Fetch in Child table when we click on Fetch Value Button other data will be get flush
+// Parent Form data Fetch in Child table when we click on Fetch Value Button other data will be get flush//

 frappe.ui.form.on('Cloud Renewal', {